Making Rainbows Out of Something Painful

 I flicked through the pages of the book and understood something.
 If I covered over the dog with my hand, all that was left was the man looking miserable.
 This is what it feels like, I thought.
 Just somebody alone, under the weight of a force pushing down on them, without reason, day after day after day.

 The episodes I have suffered on and off from since I was 22, never had specific reasons for them.
 No-one had died, no bad breakup, just a feeling that would come out of leftfield and smother me for a couple of months, until like a cloud it would pass on.
-My therapist thought it was endogenous, that it came from within me, my mother disagreed, if you were busy and charged with responsibilities this wouldn’t happen, her eyes would burn across the table.
+My therapist thought it was endogenous, that it came from within me, my mother disagreed, if you were busy and charged with responsibilities this wouldn’t happen, her eyes would urge across the table.

 Both parties have a point.